mahmoud/calver/entries/overview.md

 For engineers, versioning allows us to specify precise dependencies within ever-expanding software ecosystems.
-For marketers, the version is the dynamic part of the project's brand.
+For marketers, the version is the dynamic part of a project's brand.
 For all of us, software versioning lets us reference the past while upgrading to the future.

 <!-- Developers who do not design their versioning scheme to match